petrfilip/apache-virtualhosts-manager/README.md

 Virtualhost Manage Script
 ===========

-Bash Script to allow create or delete apache/nginx virtual hosts on Ubuntu on a quick way.
+Bash Script to allow create or delete apache virtual hosts on Ubuntu on a quick way.
+This script also support SSL, it means HTTPS is available.

 ## Installation ##

 1. Download the script
+2. Edit variables in the script (such as target directory for ssl certificates)
-2. Apply permission to execute:
+3. Apply permission to execute:

 ```
 $ chmod +x /path/to/virtualhost.sh
 ```

-3. Optional: if you want to use the script globally, then you need to copy the file to your /usr/local/bin directory, is better if you copy it without the .sh extension:
+4. Optional: if you want to use the script globally, then you need to copy the file to your /usr/local/bin directory, is better if you copy it without the .sh extension:

 ```bash